INTRODUCTION – Hindu Marriage

-Marriage, according to Hindu Law, is a holy sanskar (sacrament) and not a contract unlike Muslim Law.
-The maximum "conjunctic martitet peminae est de nature” means that to keep husband and wife together is the law of nature and the maxism "viret unor consentur in lege una pensona" means that husband and wife are considered one in law.
-Kanyadan (formal donation of the bride by her father) and saptpadi (circumambulation of holy fire by the bride and the groom) have basic importance in hindu marriages.
+Marriage, according to Hindu Law, is a holy sanskar (sacrament) and not a contract, unlike Muslim Law.
+The maximum “conjunction martinet seminar est de nature” means that to keep husband and wife together is the law of nature and the maximum “viral unor consent in lege una persona” means that husband and wife are considered one in law.
+Kanyadan (formal donation of the bride by her father) and saptpadi (circumambulation of holy fire by the bride and the groom) have basic importance in Hindu marriages.

-In 1856 HINDU WIDOWS’ Remarriage Act legalised the marriage of Hindu widows.
+In 1856 the HINDU WIDOWS’ Remarriage Act legalized the marriage of Hindu widows.
 In 1860 Indian Penal Code prohibited polygamy.
-In 1886 Native Converts Marriage Dissolution Act facilitated divorce for Hindus accepting Christians faith.
+In 1886 Native Converts Marriage Dissolution Act facilitated divorce for Hindus accepting the Christian faith.
 In 1872 Special Marriage Act was passed but it excluded Hindus.

-In 1947 the Hindu Code as drafted by Rau Committee was introduced in the Legislative Assembly and was reffered to Select Committee of the Constituent Assembly of India on 9th April, 1948.
-The select committee submitted its report on 29th August, 1948 and the revised draft Bill based on the report of the select committee was discussed at considerable length by the Provisional Parliament and it lapsed.
+In 1947 the Hindu Code as drafted by Rau Committee was introduced in the Legislative Assembly and was referred to the Select Committee of the Constituent Assembly of India on 9th April 1948.
+The select committee submitted its report on 29th August 1948 and the revised draft Bill based on the report of the select committee was discussed at considerable length by the Provisional Parliament and it lapsed.
 The earlier Bill was considerably revised and the HINDU MARRIAGE BILL was introduced in the Parliament.

 STATEMENT OF OBJECT AND REASONS

-The Hindu Code as drafted by the Rau Committee was introduced in the Legislative Assembly in 1947 and was reffered to a Select Committee of the Constituent Assembly of INDIA (Legislative) on 9th April, 1948.
-The Select Committee submitted its report on the 29th August 1948 and their revised draft was discussed at considerable length by the Provisional Parliament, but as the Bill could not be passed before the dessolution of that Parliament it now stands lapsed.
+The Hindu Code as drafted by the Rau Committee was introduced in the Legislative Assembly in 1947 and was referred to a Select Committee of the Constituent Assembly of INDIA (Legislative) on 9th April 1948.
+The Select Committee submitted its report on the 29th of August 1948 and their revised draft was discussed at considerable length by the Provisional Parliament, but as the Bill could not be passed before the dissolution of that Parliament it now stands lapsed.

 ACT 25 OF 1955

-The Hindu Marriage Bill having being passed by both the Houses of Parliament received the assent of the PRESIDENT on 18th May, 1955.
+The Hindu Marriage Bill having been passed by both Houses of Parliament received the assent of the PRESIDENT on 18th May 1955.
 It came on the Statue Book as THE HINDU MARRIAGE ACT, 1955 (25 of 1955) (Came into force on 18-05-1955).